Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/avax-liquid-staking-mechanics.md

 ## Staking workflow

+The workflow is both user and Ankr-driven.
+The user part is Step 1, the Ankr part is Steps 2–5.

-1. User sends AVAX to `AvalanchePool` on the Avalanche blockchain via the ANKR frontend and Metamask connected to the Avalanche blockchain.
+1. User sends AVAX to `AvalanchePool` on the Avalanche blockchain via the Ankr Earn Dashboard and Metamask connected to the Avalanche blockchain.
 The function effectively called is `AlavalchePool::stake()`.

 2. `AvalanchePool` emits an event saying the stake is received: `AlavalchePool::StakePending(address indexed staker, uint256 amount)`.

 3. `AvalanchePool` calculates and stores/updates the number of aAVAXb the user can claim, equal to the staked AVAX.

-4. ANKR backend collects the staked AVAX transferring them from the smart contract to the deposit address controlled by ANKR.
+4. Ankr backend collects the staked AVAX transferring them from the smart contract to the deposit address controlled by Ankr.
 Then it makes a delegator or validator stake on the Avalanche blockchain.

 5. aAVAXb is minted automatically to the user's address.

 ## Ratio updates

-ANKR backend updates the ratio daily and the user can see their updated aAVAXb balance.
+Ankr backend updates the ratio daily and the user can see their updated aAVAXb balance.

 ## Unstaking workflow

+The workflow is both user and Ankr-driven.
+The user part is Steps 1-2, the Ankr part is Steps 3–4.

-1. When the user decides to unstake some amount of aAVAXb, they input the number on the ANKR frontend, and the frontend sends a request to the `AvalanchePool::claim(uint256 amount)` smart contract to claim the AVAX.
+1. When the user decides to unstake some amount of aAVAXb, they input the number on the Ankr Earn Dashboard, and the frontend sends a request to the `AvalanchePool::claim(uint256 amount)` smart contract to claim the AVAX.

 2. `AvalanchePool` burns aAVAXb to "convert" them to AVAX and stores the convert request.

-3. When the current validation period is over, ANKR backend checks if there any aAVAXb-to-AVAX convert requests pending and requests `AvalanchePool` to serve them providing AVAX from unblocked stakes and received rewards, at the end of the current validating period.
+3. When the current validation period is over, Ankr backend checks if there any aAVAXb-to-AVAX convert requests pending and requests `AvalanchePool` to serve them providing AVAX from unblocked stakes and received rewards, at the end of the current validating period.

-4. `AvalanchePool` uses the AVAX received from the ANKR dedicated address to serve the pending convert requests.
+4. `AvalanchePool` uses the AVAX received from the Ankr dedicated address to serve the pending convert requests.